-Here’s yet another recipe that I modified from my vegetarian days.
+This chicken with snap peas and carrots is yet another recipe that I modified from my vegetarian days.
 This was actually a vegan recipe and completely vegetable-based, but I used to add garbanzo beans for protein and then serve it over rice pasta.
-Now, it features grass-fed butter and chicken chunks.
-No grains either, obviously.
+Now, it features grass-fed butter and chicken.
+No grains either, of course.
 It’s way better than it ever tasted before.

 You’ll notice that the recipe calls for carrot baby food, but you can definitely use your own homemade carrot puree by cooking some carrots until tender, and then pureeing them in the food processor.
 Easy peasy.
 If you use baby food, just make sure to use a quality brand that doesn’t have any additives or junk added to it.
 It should only consist of carrots!

-- 1 lb boneless skinless chicken breasts or thighs, cut into 1-inch chunks
+- 1 lb boneless skinless chicken breasts and/or thighs, cut into 1-inch chunks

 - 1 yellow onion, chopped